-The political divide inside the Maryland Republican Party further widened this week over a series of back-to-back emails and finger-pointing.
+This week, the political divide inside the Maryland Republican Party further widened over a series of back-to-back emails and finger-pointing.

 Since Wednesday, Mr. Haire has all but indicted the state GOP’s top brass – Mr. Hair’s supposed political allies and colleagues.